 it’s great to be here, with all you German learners.
-You’re such a great crowd.
+Great crowd.
+Great crowd.
 And huuuge.
-Such a huge crown.
+Such a huge crowd.
+Billions and billions of learners.

 Look, I know a lot about German.
 I get along great with grammar; I know words, I have the best words.